antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - The chance is at least 5% and at most 95%.

 ### Increased Defense
-Increases the Defense stat percentually (global).
+Increases the [Defense] stat percentually (global).

+### Defense vs Missiles
+Increases your [Defense] rating percentually against enemy projectile Attacks.

 ### Enhanced Defense
 Increases the Defense value on the item with this particular stat.
 The Defense value on the tooltip of those items already include the additional Defense from this stat.